kata-containers/community/CONTRIBUTING.md

 The Kata Containers project has a gating process to prevent introducing regressions.
 When your PR is submitted, a Continuous Integration (CI) system will run different checks on different platforms, based upon your changes.
-Currently Kata uses [Jenkins](http://jenkins.katacontainers.io) and
-[Travis CI](https://travis-ci.org/kata-containers/) for testing your changes.
+Currently Kata uses [Jenkins](http://jenkins.katacontainers.io) for testing your changes.

 Some of the checks are: